2012 Stanley Cup playoffs: (3) Phoenix Coyotes vs. (6) Chicago Blackhawks

 The Phoenix Coyotes entered the playoffs as the third seed in the Western Conference by winning the Pacific Division with 97 points.
 The Chicago Blackhawks earned 101 points during the regular season to finish sixth overall in the Western Conference.
 This was the first playoff series between these two teams.
 Phoenix won three of the games in this year's four-game regular season series.

-This became only the second playoff series in NHL history in which the first five games went into overtime, the first being the 1951 Stanley Cup Finals between the Toronto Maple Leafs and the Montreal Canadiens.
+This became only the second playoff series in NHL history in which the first five games went into overtime, the first being the 1951 Stanley Cup Final between the Toronto Maple Leafs and the Montreal Canadiens.
 Games one and two both saw the Blackhawks score the tying goal with less than 15 seconds left in regulation.
 In game two, Chicago's Andrew Shaw was ejected and later suspended for three games, after hitting Phoenix goaltender Mike Smith in the head.
 Smith laid on the ice for five minutes but remained in that game.
 Then in game three, the Coyotes' Raffi Torres hit the Blackhawks' Marian Hossa in the open ice.
 Hossa was carted out on a stretcher.
 Torres left his feet, Hossa did not have the puck when Torres hit him, and Torres did not receive a penalty during the game, Torres was later suspended for 25 games and next season's preseason games.
 The hit violated three rules: interference, charging, and hit to the head.
-Coyotes forward Mikkel Boedker scored the overtime winning goal in both Game three and four, giving the Coyotes a 3–1 series lead, though Chicago was able to stave off elimination in Game five with a 2–1 overtime win, making it five consecutive games that the two teams required overtime.
+Coyotes forward Mikkel Boedker scored the overtime winning goal in both games three and four, giving the Coyotes a 3–1 series lead, though Chicago was able to stave off elimination in Game five with a 2–1 overtime win, making it five consecutive games that the two teams required overtime.
 Game six ended up being one-sided as Smith shutout the Blackhawks, 4–0, and the Coyotes won their first playoff series since moving from Winnipeg to Phoenix in 1996, and the first one in franchise history since 1987.